395t/review-assignments/_summaries/smith2017super-convergence_2.md

 ## TL;DR
 * Cyclical Learning Rates (CLRs) are used in networks, and lead to the superconvergence phenomenom - reach final accuracy levels faster than a fixed learning rate by a factor of one order of magnitude.
 * CLRs ranges can go up to unexpectedly high learning rate values.
 Large learning rates proved to be a very effective method for regularization.
+It is large learning rates that lead to the superconvergence phenomenon, particularly under the 1cycle policy the authors introduce.
 * Superconvergence works notably better when the amount of available training becomes more limited.